-Evaluation of Type B+ Materials: Like Type B materials, Type B+ materials will be assessed multiple times in a course.
+Evaluation of Type B+ Materials: Like Type B materials, Type B+ materials will usually be assessed multiple times in a course.
 Students must achieve a weighted average of at least 50% in each Type B+ CLO in order to pass the CLO, and therefore the course.
-Each Type B+ RLO in a CLO will be assessed multiple times with Type B+ questions through the assignments, labs, and/or module tests.
-If a student is below 50% on Type B+ materials at the end of a module or course, they can write a Top Up Module Test, assignment or lab in order to raise their grade.
+Each Type B+ RLO in a CLO will usually be assessed multiple times with Type B+ questions through the assignments, labs, and/or module tests.
+If a student is below 50% on Type B+ materials at the end of a module or course, they may be able to write a Top Up Module Test, assignment or lab in order to raise their grade.